plaintoothpaste/PLG/readme.md

 - rotate: rotates the lattice structure
 - plus:   combines an existing PLG object into another plg object usefull for generating complex lattice shapes
 - plot: displays a rendering of the beam model that represents the lattice.
-- save: this method is in its own method group and each sub save method will be named according to its save out type.
-Eg saveStl saves out stl format.
+- save: this method saves data to a custom file.

 ## Properties
-properties of the PLG are defiend using the set method to ensure that only trhe correct type can be used.
+properties of the PLG are defined using the set method to ensure that only the correct type can be used.
 ``` matlab
 obj = set(obj,'name',value);
 ```
 * resolution - resolution of the struts - scaler integer
 * strutDiameter - strut diameter - scaler float
-* sphereAddition - determines wheter to add spheres to the structure - logical (true or false)
+* sphereAddition - determines whether to add spheres to the structure - logical (true or false)
 * sphereResolution - required if sphereAddition is true
 * sphereDiameter - required if sphereAddition is true
 * baseFlat - flattens the spheres at minimum z height vertices to create a flat base for supports - logical (true or false) - does nothing if sphereAddition is false